Settling the Score: Portioning with Cardinal Preferences

 Independence is a demanding axiom.
 In particular, every rule that satisfies it must be coordinate-wise, because we can define the $j$-th coordinate-aggregation function by $f^n_j(s_{1,j},\dots, s_{n,j})=F(\mathcal{I})_j$.
 Nevertheless, we believe that this axiom is appealing in practice, as it is intuitive and greatly simplifies the task of aggregating the agents' score vectors.
 Moreover, a violation of independence can lead to complaints from candidates that receive a smaller portion of the resource when agents change their preferences over other candidates, even if their own scores from all agents remain the same.

 Next, we introduce \emph{score-monotonicity}.
-This axiom requires that, if an agent increases the score of some candidate, then the aggregated score of this candidate has to weakly increase as well.
+This axiom requires that, if an agent increases the score of some candidate, then the aggregated score of this candidate should weakly increase as well.
 Score-monotonicity was previously studied by \citet{freeman2021truthfulbudget},\footnote{\citet{freeman2021truthfulbudget} simply called this notion ``monotonicity''.} and similar monotonicity notions are omnipresent in social choice theory.